antonmi/Strom/README.md

 Strom.Composite.call(%{}, final_composite)
 ```

-Add see smth like that in console:
+Add see something like that in console:
 ```shell
 iex(18)> Strom.Composite.call(%{}, final_composite)
 %{}